Badr-MOUFAD/dashboard-AgriEdge-data/README.md

 ### Preparing data

 In order to visualize a map of the clusters, we retain the uni (with regard to precipitation) and multi variate clustering for a number of clusters equal to **3**.
-In fact, the analysis of the summary of the clustering we notice a dominence of precipitation as weather variable.
+In fact, the analysis of the summary of the clustering suggest the dominence of precipitation as weather variable.
 Similarly when computing the mean of the number of regions we find **2.63**.
 Therefore, we choose **3** as number of clusters after rounding.